-Northwest Juniors Developmental, Club, and Select level Volleyball- This volleyball club has a place for all female players from 5th-12th grade, from beginner levels to those wanting a highly competitive playing experience depending on the level the player is currently performing at.
-The Developmental Program is year-round, while the Club and Select levels start the evaluation process in November/December and play through to the beginning of May.
+Northwest Juniors Club level Volleyball- This volleyball club has a place for all female players from 5th-12th grade, from beginner levels to those wanting a highly competitive playing experience depending on the level the player is currently performing at.
+Club volleyball start the evaluation process in November/December and play through to the beginning of May.

 Dance Movement Classes: Presented at the Y in Partnership with Connecticut Dance Theatre.
 Boys and Girls ages 3-7 and 8-12 will have separate classes so the classes can be more specifically tailored to the interests of boys and girls.
 The class is a beginner class for children to learn about dance, including the basics of ballet, hip-hop, dance fitness, and self-expression through movement.

-CT Kingz Basketball Program-A subsidized program that allows young men in Waterbury to try out for a spot on one of our teams.
+WBA Basketball Program-A subsidized program that allows young men and women in Waterbury to try out for a spot on one of our teams.
 These teams practice in Waterbury and play in tournaments along the Northeast.
 This gives them opportunity to play other talent in and around our area of the U.S. and be seen by college scouts.
 They are given time for College preparation and tutoring to maintain good grades in school.
 Minimum GPA required for participation.

 Private Sports Instruction: The Y is now offering private basketball and volleyball instruction for individuals, pair of players, or small groups.
 This is a comprehensive instruction is packaged as four, or six lesions that focus on a variety of skills.
 Instruction is provide by highly qualified coaches for all ages.